-- Many transition service activities in different areas: Coordinated Set of Needed Activities/Strategies (PDF, 9 pages).
+- Almost 250 transition service activities in different areas: Coordinated Set of Needed Activities/Strategies (PDF, 9 pages, 2002).

 - The Life After High School Transition Tool Kit (PDF, 80 pages, 2018), is designed to help parents understand issues related to postsecondary transition planning.
 Includes examples.

 - Overview of transition services and their relationship with measurable postsecondary goals, annual IEP goals, and Courses of Study, written in parent friendly language from the Center for Parent Information and Resources.

 - Related Service Providers in Transition (PDF, 54 slides, 2015), is a PowerPoint with a focus on the overlooked role of occupational, physical, and speech language therapists in transition.